presents

 - Continuous pulse oximetry and the diagnosis of pulmonary embolism in critically ill trauma patients.

-- VQ scan: is the study of choice if the patient can cooperate with the ventilation part of the test (ie not too SOB or disoriented);
+- VQ scan: reasonable if the patient can cooperate with the ventilation part of the test (ie not too SOB or disoriented);

 - ref: Clinical validity of a normal perfusion lung scan in patients with suspected pulmonary embolism.